-CRIM 345 Homeland Security
+CRIM 345 Homeland Security S even (3 SH)

 The course examines all levels of entities involved in homeland security, including local, state, and federal levels.
 The course will also explore the concept of homeland security historically through present time, focusing on the current homeland security function and organization.
 Prerequisite: CRIM 202